KaterynaGurina/Project-Simon-Game/README.md

 <h3>How to Play</h3>
 <ul>
   <li>Start the Game: Press any key to begin.
-The game will display a sequence of colors in a specific order.</li>
+The game will start displaying a sequence of colors in a specific order.</li>
-  <li>Follow the Sequence: Click on the colored boxes in the same order as displayed to proceed to the next level.</li>
+  <li>Follow the Sequence: After each round, the game adds a new color to the sequence and briefly shows it.
+Click the colors in the correct order from the beginning of the sequence to the end.</li>
   <li>Increasing Difficulty: Each level adds a new color to the sequence.
 Try to remember and repeat the entire sequence correctly. </li>
   <li>Game Over: If you click the wrong color, the game ends, and you can restart by pressing a key. </li>
 </ul>